HellYard/Cell/language/documentation/Modifiers/Numerical/Ceil.md

 Ceil Modifier
 ==================
-The Ceil Modifier transforms a numerical(double, or float) variable into the smallest integer that is greater than or equal to the variable's value.
+The Ceil Modifier transforms a numerical precision value into the smallest integer that is greater than or equal to the value being modified.

 Syntax
 --------------